 - Balloon tennis.
 Using hands, tennis rackets, back scratchers, pool noodles, or other devices, make your own Wimbledon court.
 (Strawberries and cream and finger sandwiches are strongly encouraged.)

 - Slime!
 This squishy, oozy fad is not going away anytime soon.
 And why would we want it to?
-Make your own slime using a myriad of internet-provided instructions.
+Make your own slime using myriad internet-provided instructions.
 Create slime in different colours and themes.

 - Living room picnic.
 Spread out your favourite blanket and include the kids in the preparation of their favourite lunch items.
 Who knows?
 Maybe after the break, they will make their own lunches!
 (A parent can dream.)